benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
 - At the center of this solar system obviously is React
-- Make sense that it'd be the **Sun** because React is on fire right now!

 /////
 <!-- .slide: data-background="url(../../img/nav-react/sun.jpg) no-repeat center" data-background-size="cover" -->